andrebask/thesis/06 - intro.md

 ![Positions of the top 10 programming languages of many years back. [@TIOBEIndex2015] \label{history-rank} ](figures/history_rank.pdf)

 #### Java 8
-Starting from Java 8, java supports aspects of functional programming.
+Starting from release 8, Java supports aspects of functional programming.
 Two core concepts introduced in Java 8 are *lambda expressions* and *functional interfaces* [@OracleLambda2015].

 A lambda expression is an anonymous function that can be declared with a comma separated list of the formal parameters enclosed in parentheses, an arrow token (->), and a body.
 Data types of the parameters can always be omitted, as can the parentheses if there is only one parameter.
 The body can consist of a single statement or a statement block.